 The Latest: NKorea says its missiles target US mainland

-There are 9 comments on the CBS 3 Springfield story from 17 hrs ago, titled The Latest: NKorea says its missiles target US mainland.
-In it, CBS 3 Springfield reports that:
+There are 10 comments on the WKOW-TV story from 18 hrs ago, titled The Latest: NKorea says its missiles target US mainland.
+In it, WKOW-TV reports that:

 Turning to diplomacy after flexing military muscle, the United States urged the U.N.
 Security Council... .
 China's Foreign Minister Wang Yi speaks at a bilateral meeting with U.S. Secretary of State Rex Tillerson, unseen, adjacent to the Security Council at United Nations headquarters, Friday, April 28, 2017.